Contents

 • Be specific with product features and attributes.

-• Do not include pricing, shipping or company information (Amazon prohibits this).
+• Do not include pricing, shipping or company information (because Amazon prohibits this).

 • Use a consistent tone.